Winter programs begin November 7th - Come train with us!

 In order to secure your enrollment you must provide the following, either online, at the CPCC office, or by attending a registration night at CPCC:

-1. 25% payment deposit of total program costs, payable online via the website, cheque, etransfer, or point of sale machine at the CPCC office (accepts Interac and credit card) - coming soon.
+1. 25% payment deposit of total program costs, payable online via the website, by cheque, or by email transfer to email@example.com

-2. $100 volunteer cheque postdated for August 31st OR $100 volunteer fee deposit (either returned week of Sept 1st or after volunteer commitment is fulfilled - 10 hrs).
-Must be submitted at time of registration, or dropped off to the canoe club office/mailbox with one week of registration.
+2. $100 volunteer cheque postdated for August 31st OR $100 volunteer fee deposit (either returned week of September 1st or after volunteer commitment is fulfilled - 10 hrs).
+Must be submitted at time of registration, or dropped off to the canoe club office/mailbox within one week of registration.

-3. Signed registration waiver(s) & code of conduct (see website under Parent Info: Waivers & Forms)
+3. Signed registration waiver(s), code of conduct, and concussion code of conduct (see website under Important Info: Waivers & Forms)

 Payments may be sent at anytime throughout the Spring.

-All fees must be paid in full by: (you may send installments before these dates)
+All fees must be paid in full TWO weeks prior to program start dates: (you may send installments before these dates)

 Failure to meet the commitments above will result in a cancellation of your registration.

-Weekly Camps and Weekly Regatta Ready Programs - Payment & Registration Policy
+Weekly Camp Programs - Payment & Registration Policy

 In order to secure your enrollment, you must provide the following, either online, at the CPCC office, or by attending a registration night at CPCC:

-1. 100% payment of total program costs, payable online via the website, cheque, etransfer, or point of sale machine at the CPCC office (accepts interac and credit card)
+1. 100% payment of total program costs, payable online via the website, by cheque, or by email transfer to firstname.lastname@example.org

 2. Signed registration waiver(s) & code of conduct (see website under Parent Info: Waivers & Forms)